Hong Kong plastic shopping bag environmental levy scheme

 The Hong Kong plastic shopping bag environmental levy scheme is an environmental levy scheme designed to reduce the manufacture and distribution of plastic shopping bags (PSBs) in Hong Kong.
-PSBs are made of materials that are not easily degradable.
-The extensive disposal of PSBs is putting stringent pressure on the very limited landfill capacity, thereby causing severe waste problems in Hong Kong.
+PSBs are made of materials that are not easily degradable, and as such, their extensive disposal is putting pressure on the very limited landfill capacity of Hong Kong, leading to waste problems.

 On 7 July 2009, the Government of Hong Kong initiated the first Mandatory Producer Responsibility Scheme (MPRS) under the Producer Product Eco-Responsibility Ordinance.
 Registered retailers are bound to charge consumers 50 cents as an environmental levy for each plastic bag taken.
 The levy scheme aims to generate direct economic disincentives and encourage consumers to refrain from using PSBs indiscriminately.
 The ultimate goal is to cultivate a habit of "Bring your Own Bag" (BYOB) within society.

 The full implementation of PSB charging came into effect on 1 April 2015.
 All retailers are required to collect not less than HK$0.50 for each plastic bag distributed.
 To streamline the compliance mechanism and enhance the deterrent effect, a fixed-penalty notice of HK$2,000 was imposed on retailers who fail to comply with the legislation.